Healing Leaky Gut with Fasting and Liquid Nutrition

 In milder cases of leaky gut, IF can be helpful in conjunction with an elimination diet that cuts out your unique food sensitivities.

 Begin with a 12 hour no-eating window between dinner and breakfast for 2 weeks.
 When you are comfortable, progress to 14 hours for two weeks.
-Continue like this until you have reach a daily fasting window of 16-18 hours.
+Continue like this until you have reached a daily fasting window of 16-18 hours.

 healing leaky gut